|Hail Heat Rain Snow $1–$3 per sq ft|

 |Hail Heat Rain Snow $1 – $3 per sq ft|

-Fiberglass shingles are commonly manufactured in two different types:
+Fiberglass roofing shingles are commonly manufactured as two different types:

-- Three-tab shingles are distinguished by cutouts—tabs—made along their long lower edge.
+- Three tab fiberglass shingles are distinguished by cutouts—tabs—made along their long lower edge.
 The result is that each shingle looks like three separate pieces when installed, but it’s only one.